Kat632/MS1-Rapier-Marketing/README.md

 When validating the tactics.html page, an issue was revealed in that you cannot have a h3 element as a descendant of a th element.
 Therefore I had to remove the h3 element and I have restyled **th.Rtable-cell** to mimic a h3 element.

+## **User Testing**

+**Visitor Goals**

+> As a website visitor, I want to easily understand the main purpose of the website and learn more about the organisation.
+>
+>> The name of the business and what the company does is evident on the home page.
+The different sections on the home page provide more opportunity to learn about the organisation.

+> As a website visitor, I want to be able to easily navigate through the site to find content.
+>
+>> Each page has a navigation bar at the top allowing the user to navigate between the pages.
+Since the home page is longer than the others, a back-to-top button has been included to allow the user to quickly get back to the top of the page where the navigation bar is.

+> As a website visitor, I want to be able to view the website clearly on any mobile device.
+>
+>> The website is responsive at different screen widths.
+For a description of the responsive features, please see [Features](#features).

+> As a website visitor, I want to know what services are provided by the organisation.
+>
+>> The Planning and Tactics pages provide information about the services provided by Rapier Marketing.

+> As a website visitor, I would like to see examples of previous projects undertaken by the organisation.
+>
+>> The Past Projects and Testimonials sections on the home page provide information about what the organisation has previously undertaken.

+**Client Goals**

+> To have a more visually pleasing website than the current version [https://rapiergroup.co.uk/](https://rapiergroup.co.uk/).
+>
+>> The client agrees that this is a far more modern and aesthetically pleasing version of their website.

+> To minimise the risk of information overload, by condensing the text into a more readable layout.
+>
+>> The copy has been subtly changed and rewritten in order to flow better and be less repetitive.

+> The website must represent the client and their business in a professional manner.
+No visual gimmicks or massive menus.
+>
+>> The website is professional, it looks good.
+There are no flashy or unneccessary visuals.

 ** **